Alex Crombie

 Alex Crombie (born 1876) was an English footballer who played as a winger for Reading and Burslem Port Vale at the start of the 20th century.

 Career

-Crombie played for Morpeth Harriers and Southern League side Reading, before joining Second Division club Burslem Port Vale in July 1905.
-He scored in a 4–3 win over Chesterfield at the Athletic Ground on 9 September, and was a regular first team player from September 1905 to February 1906, at which point he lost his first team place.
+Crombie played for Morpeth Harriers and Southern League side Reading before joining Second Division club Burslem Port Vale in July 1905.
+He scored in a 4–3 win over Chesterfield at the Athletic Ground on 9 September.
+He was a regular first-team player from September 1905 to February 1906, at which point he lost his first-team place.
 He departed at the end of the 1905–06 season, having made 17 league and five cup appearances for the Vale.